lionelc/cosmosdb-emulator-recipes/vnext/code-samples/EFCore/README.md

 ### Prerequisites
 - .NET 9.0 SDK
-- CosmosDB Emulator running locally on `http://localhost:8081` (when it's https, need to change the endpoint setting correspondingly)
+- CosmosDB Emulator running locally on `http://localhost:8081` (when it's https, need to change the endpoint setting correspondingly): see the [guide](https://learn.microsoft.com/en-us/azure/cosmos-db/emulator-linux)

 ### Running the Tests